decrn/tilogics/ARTIFACT.md

 The primary artifact is a Coq project that implements the technical machinery discussed in the paper.

-The following tables relates concepts discussed in the paper to specific code in the Coq development.

 The assumptions, i.e. unimplemented or unproven parts, can be printed with the Coq command [`Print Assumptions`](https://coq.inria.fr/refman/proof-engine/vernacular-commands.html#coq:cmd.Print-Assumptions).